nc543/life/linux/bash/bash.md

        parameter assignments are placed in the environment for a command,  not just those that precede the command name.

-       When  bash  invokes  an  external command, the variable _ is set to the full filename of the command and passed to that command in its environ‐ ment.
+       When  bash  invokes  an  external command, the 變數 _ is set to the full filename of the command and passed to that command in its environ‐ ment.